10 Gigabit Ethernet

 10 Gigabit Ethernet (10GE, 10GbE, or 10 GigE) is a group of computer networking technologies for transmitting Ethernet frames at a rate of 10 gigabits per second.
 It was first defined by the IEEE 802.3ae-2002 standard.
 Unlike previous Ethernet standards, 10GbE defines only full-duplex point-to-point links which are generally connected by network switches; shared-medium CSMA/CD operation has not been carried over from the previous generations of Ethernet standards so half-duplex operation and repeater hubs do not exist in 10GbE.
 The first standard for faster 100 Gigabit Ethernet links was approved in 2010.

 The 10GbE standard encompasses a number of different physical layer (PHY) standards.
 A networking device, such as a switch or a network interface controller may have different PHY types through pluggable PHY modules, such as those based on SFP+.
 Like previous versions of Ethernet, 10GbE can use either copper or fiber cabling.
 Maximum distance over copper cable is 100 meters but because of its bandwidth requirements, higher-grade cables are required.
 (Note: Category 6 cable supports runs up to 55 meters.
 Category 6A or higher is good for lengths up to 100 meters.)

 The adoption of 10GbE has been more gradual than previous revisions of Ethernet: in 2007, one million 10GbE ports were shipped, in 2009 two million ports were shipped, and in 2010 over three million ports were shipped, with an estimated nine million ports in 2011.
 As of 2012, although the price per gigabit of bandwidth for 10GbE was about one-third compared to Gigabit Ethernet, the price per port of 10GbE still hindered more widespread adoption.

+In 2017, Apple made built-in 10 Gigabit Ethernet standard in their iMac Pro.

-By 2022, the price per port of 10GBase-T had dropped to $50 - $100 depending on scale.
+By 2022, the price per port of 10GBASE‑T had dropped to $50–$100 depending on scale.
 In 2023, Wi-Fi 7 routers began appearing with 10GbE WAN ports as standard.